20LitersAdmin/filterbuildscheduler/README.md

   - Using a suppress_emails? field?
   - `scope :pre_reminders, -> { where(reminder_sent_at: nil, suppress_reminder_emails: false) }`

+2. Inventories#index -> Inventories#History has @item.history_series kickchart, which lays available, box, and loose on the same axis.
+Should probably not be.
+  - Three separate charts, maybe?
+  - Three separate axes, but might be confusing: https://www.chartjs.org/docs/latest/axes/

 3. Simple-form client-side validations: https://jarlowrey.com/blog/simple-forms-client-validation-rails-5.html
 - yeah, but for what forms?
 Inventory?
 Event creation?